monicapina/bard_vader/README.md

 ## Documentation

-You can find a more detailed technical report in [this Google Docs document]().
+You can find a more detailed technical report of our project [here](docs/technical_report.pdf).